Strick87/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 ![image](https://github.com/user-attachments/assets/4f1279e5-8f23-48b1-a5cd-73b43878973d)

+Step 1-Set Up Virtual Machines
 This screenshot showcases the initial setup of a Virtual Machine in Microsoft Azure.
 It highlights the configuration of essential details, such as the subscription, resource group, region, availability options, and security type.
 These settings determine how and where the VM will be deployed, ensuring it meets organizational and operational requirements.
 <br />

 ![image](https://github.com/user-attachments/assets/ebd7426c-f0f8-4a66-9c0f-9e7282026158)

+Step 2-Install Wireshark
 This image shows the Wireshark setup process, with the installation wizard extracting files.
 Wireshark is a key tool used to capture and analyze network traffic, making it essential for monitoring communication between Azure Virtual Machines in this project."
 This step ensures the necessary tools are installed to analyze traffic between Azure Virtual Machines effectively.

 ![image](https://github.com/user-attachments/assets/dca84d7a-0fce-4601-a3fa-db25f5c0870b)

+Step 3-Configure Network Security Groups
 This screenshot demonstrates the configuration of an inbound security rule in Azure's NSG settings.
 The rule specifies source, destination, port range, and protocol to control incoming traffic.
 Here, a custom rule is being created to allow traffic on port 8080 using TCP, with a priority set to ensure proper rule enforcement.
 This setup is part of securing Azure virtual machines and managing access to services effectively.